elqal3awii/WebSecurity-Academy-with-Python/Information Disclosure/information_disclosure_in_error_messages/README.md

 1. Injecting the payload..
 OK
 2. Extracting the framework name..
 OK => Apache Struts *.*.*
 3. Submitting the answer..
 OK
+[#] Check your browser, it should be marked now as solved
 ```